arjunvenkat180003/Coding-Challenge-S21/README.md

 **You may use any programming language you feel most comfortable.
 We recommend Python because it is the easiest to implement.
 You're allowed to use any library you want to implement this**, just document which ones you used in this README file.
 Try to complete this as soon as possible.

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.
 However, we highly recommend giving the challenge a try, you just might learn something new!

+**DESCRIPTION OF SOLUTION:**

+The libraries I used for my solution are Bio (specifically the GenomeDiagram module) and reportlab

+First I created a record object (from GenomeDiagram) with the given Genbank file, which automatically parses the file and creates a list of sequence features that are present in the file.
+After that I created an empty diagram and empty feature set for the diagram (to which the necessary features will eb added later).
+Then, I looped through all the features in the record object and added only the features of type "gene" to the feature set, giving them labels, colors etc. Then using this feature set, I drew the diagram (draw method from GenomeDiagram) and wrote the output as a PNG.